mtn28/mtn28/README.md

 ## 👨‍🎓 About Me

-I'm a Multimedia Technology and Design student at Instituto Politécnico de Viseu, passionate about blending creative UX/UI design with cutting-edge web development.
+I’m a recent graduate in Multimedia Technology and Design from Instituto Politécnico de Viseu, passionate about blending creative UX/UI design with cutting-edge web development.

 ## 🚀 Skills & Tools